 During the first year, students complete a core course that introduces recent findings in relevant topics through didactic lecture and discussion of research papers.
-Students will also complete three 5-week laboratory rotations, with each one culminating in an oral presentation of their findings; three visits with clinicians; course work in logic and critical analysis; and two semesters of the President's Research Seminar Series Journal Club, which introduces students to the published works of world-renowned speakers.
+Students will also complete three five-week laboratory rotations, with each one culminating in an oral presentation of their findings; three visits with clinicians; course work in logic and critical analysis; and two semesters of the President's Research Seminar Series Journal Club, which introduces students to the published works of world-renowned speakers.

 After completing the didactic portion of their education in the first year, students focus full time on thesis research.
-Students are expected to present a written and oral thesis proposal by March 31 of the second year.
+Students are expected to present a written and oral thesis proposal by mid-April of the second year.
 Continuing throughout their graduate careers, students take part in the Current Topics Journal Club, along with the Graduate Student Seminar, in which students present their own research.

 Students also have the opportunity to select a clinical mentor who directs the student in participating in hospital-based academic activities such as grand rounds and conferences with pathology and disease management teams.

 Memorial Sloan Kettering's research space totals approximately 575,000 square feet, with many cutting-edge laboratories and facilities housed within the Rockefeller Research Laboratories building and the Zuckerman Research Center, a building with open, spacious floors designed to encourage collaboration.